noah-cf/cfkit/README.md

 ### Running the Reports

-1. Setting up input files
+1. Setting up input files.

-2. Running reports
+2. Running reports:
-    To run the cfkit, simply double-click the `cfkit_menu.command` file or run the following command in the terminal:
+    To run cfkit, simply double-click the `cfkit_menu.command` file or run the following command in the terminal:
     ```sh
     ./cfkit_menu.command
     ```